-In line with Keeping Children Safe in Education 2023, Safeguarding is:
+In line with Keeping Children Safe in Education 2024, Safeguarding is:

-- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - Providing help and support to meet the needs of children as soon as problems emerge; and - Protecting children from maltreatment, inside and outside the home, including online.